Critical point (set theory)

 In set theory, the critical point of an elementary embedding of a transitive class into another transitive class is the smallest ordinal which is not mapped to itself.

-Suppose that $j: N \to M$ is an elementary embedding where $N$ and $M$ are transitive classes and $j$ is definable in $N$ by a formula of set theory with parameters from $N$.
-Then $j$ must take ordinals to ordinals and $j$ must be strictly increasing.
-Also $j(\omega) = \omega$.
-If $j(\alpha) = \alpha$ for all $\alpha < \kappa$ and $j(\kappa) > \kappa$, then $\kappa$ is said to be the critical point of $j$.
+Suppose that j: N → M is an elementary embedding where N and M are transitive classes and j is definable in N by a formula of set theory with parameters from N. Then j must take ordinals to ordinals and j must be strictly increasing.
+Also j(ω) = ω.
+If j(α) = α for all α < κ and j(κ) > κ, then κ is said to be the critical point of j.

-If $N$ is V, then $\kappa$ (the critical point of $j$) is always a measurable cardinal, i.e. an uncountable cardinal number κ such that there exists a $\kappa$-complete, non-principal ultrafilter over $\kappa$.
-Specifically, one may take the filter to be $\{A \mid A \subseteq \kappa \land \kappa \in j(A)\}$, which defines a bijection between elementary embeddings and ultrafilters.
-Generally, there will be many other <κ-complete, non-principal ultrafilters over $\kappa$.
-However, $j$ might be different from the ultrapower(s) arising from such filter(s).
+If N is V, then κ (the critical point of j) is always a measurable cardinal, i.e. an uncountable cardinal number κ such that there exists a κ-complete, non-principal ultrafilter over κ.
+Specifically, one may take the filter to be A ⊆ κ | κ ∈ j(A)}, which defines a bijection between elementary embeddings and ultrafilters.
+Generally, there will be many other <κ-complete, non-principal ultrafilters over κ.
+However, j might be different from the ultrapowers arising from such filters.

-If $N$ and $M$ are the same and $j$ is the identity function on $N$, then $j$ is called "trivial".
-If the transitive class $N$ is an inner model of ZFC and $j$ has no critical point, i.e. every ordinal maps to itself, then $j$ is trivial.
+If N and M are the same and j is the identity function on N, then j is called trivial.
+If the transitive class N is an inner model of ZFC and j has no critical point, i.e. every ordinal maps to itself, then j is trivial.